Unlocking Success: How to Craft the Perfect Software RFP in 2025

 2. Vague Requirements Attract Wrong-Fit Vendors

 "User-friendly interface" and "scalable architecture" mean different things to different vendors.
-We've processed RFPs where these vague terms generated proposals ranging from simple CRUD apps supporting 50 users to enterprise platforms supporting millions.
+These vague terms can generate proposals ranging from simple apps to enterprise platforms supporting millions of users.

 Convert vague requirements to measurable specifications: